komalagarwal-24/go-assignment/README.md

 ## One way
 1. If you have kubernetes locally on you machine, just deploy the deployment using command:
-> kubectl apply -f deployment.yml
+> kubectl create -f deployment.yml

 2. Now you can acces the api at http://localhost:80/getData?sortKey=views&limit=10